ALIA Children's and Youth Services

 Claire Stuckey NSW TEAM MEMBER

-Gabriel Cundy NSW TEAM MEMBER
+Gabrielle Cundy NSW TEAM MEMBER

-Helping children and teenagers find a book that they fall in love with is what she wants to do for the rest of her career.
+Her passion for books has steadily grown over the years and can always be found with a book close by; the majority of those being new release fantasy and graphic novels.
+Helping children, teens and adults find a book that they fall in love with is what she wants to do for the rest of her career.
 Making connections through books and instilling the love of literature so they become lifelong readers brings no greater feeling…even better than the feeling that the first coffee of the day brings!

 Rachael Drummond WA TEAM MEMBER

-Rachael is a YPS librarian at a small public library in South West WA and has worked in this field for over 15 years, in various roles.
-In her current position of Librarian:Youth and Children, Rachael develops programs for those under 18 years old which include a book club, baby rhyme time, storytime, toddler tales, reading rewards cards, school holiday activities and more.
-Rachael graduated from Curtin University with a BA Librarianship and Corporate Information Management in 2013 and had previously completed the Diploma of Library Services from Central TAFE WA in 2002.
-Rachael aspires to assist young people to find the right book at the right time and enjoys facilitating programs that encourage a love of reading.
-When not in the library, Rachael likes to ride her horses, play ukulele, kayak and of course, read good books.
+Rachael is a CYS librarian at a small public library in South West WA and has worked in this field for over 20 years, in various roles.
+In her current position of Librarian:Youth and Children, Rachael develops programs for those under 18 years old which include book clubs, baby rhyme time, storytime, toddler tales, reading rewards cards, school holiday activities and more.

-You can follow ALIA CYS on TwitterFacebook and Instagram.
+You can follow ALIA CYS on Instagram.